raspberrypilearning/google-voice-aiy/en/step_12.md

 ## Using `voice_command`

-Now that you can turn the LED on with a voice command, it would be nice if you could get it to stay on, until another voice command turns it off again.
+Now that you can turn the LED on with a voice command, it would be nice if you could get it to stay on until another voice command turns it off again.

 If you have a look at the `run` method you created, you should be able to see that it has a `voice_command` parameter.